National Suicide Prevention Lifeline

 Please report a concern if the person is:

 C.A.R.E. meets on a quarterly basis or sooner, if need be, and supports individuals outside of their peer network, to identify academic, social, personal troubles and/or disruptive behavior and direct those individuals to the necessary assistance they may need to resolve their problems.
 Any individual member of the campus community, internal or external, may report confidentially to C.A.R.E., their concerns or observation, through a university web link to C.A.R.E.
-They may also contact the University Police or any member of C.A.R.E., regardless of whether or not a code of conduct violation has occurred, with the understanding that their identity will remain confidential.
+They may also contact Campus Safety or any member of C.A.R.E., regardless of whether or not a code of conduct violation has occurred, with the understanding that their identity will remain confidential.

 TAT meets on a monthly basis or sooner, if need be, and is called when a person of concern is identified.
 This person could show signs of suicidal ideation, attempts, threats or gestures, behavior determined to be, or of concern, that may be potentially destructive or violent to self or others.
 TAT is a subgroup of C.A.R.E. and members of C.A.R.E. are also members of TAT so there is consistent communication.